JDDevISSC/4TU-CodePublish/README.md

 Creating a new release is as simple as push a new (SEMVER based) tag on a commit on the main branch.
 After the tag is pushed onto the main branch you can create a new release on the repository page by *Drafting a new release* and selecting the desired tag.
 Use *4TU-CodePublish major.minor.patch* as the *Release title*.
 The release description isn't necesary for now, although in the future it should contain atleast a changelog.

 Creating the release should trigger Github Actions that will build the module artifacts and add them to the release.
 Furthermore a Github Action will run that will build and push a Docker image to the repo's container registry as a *Package* that can be accessed at the repository page under *Packages* and by external systems such as GitLab Runners as examplified in the pipeline_examples directory.

+## Future development
+### Publishing feature
+For now development of 4TU-CodePublish is dependent on the development of [Djehuty](https://github.com/4TUResearchData/djehuty), the software that makes up 4TU.ResearchData.
+For now there are talks to add API support for aquiring the url of the internal 4TUResearchData .git repository related to the dataset which acts as a temporary GIT remote.
+This will make it possible to automatically push code to 4TU from a diverse set of environments.

+### Support for embargoed access and restricted access
+For now only Open access publications are supported.

+### Support for GitHub Actions / BitBucket / etc
+Since 4TU-CodePublish uses a docker container for packaging, it is quite easy to support other code collaboration platforms such as GitHub and BitBucket.
+For now we want to see how the GitLab workflow works for researchers to be able to iterate on the functionality.

+### Support for more metadata
+For now only the required metadata is supported in the metadata funnel because of resource constraints.
+Please feel free to add more metadata support though pull requests.